 - Sea salt

 - Salted peanuts

-I sure hope you will give this keto peanut butter chocolate pie a try.
+I sure hope you will give this keto peanut butter pie a try.
 Once you do, make sure you remember to tag us on Instagram and Facebook.
 It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.

 Also, check out our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.